Continuous-mode quantum key distribution with digital signal processing: Results

 in which the electronics amplification is ignored.

-There may be multiple sampling points within one period~$T_{\rm{r}}$.
-Generally speaking, there are three types of linear data processing. i) Directly choose one sampled data of each period as final data of this period, for instance, the sampling point near the peak of the envelope of measured state. ii) Use sampled data within one period to define the final data of this period, for instance, calculating the weighted averaging of all sampled data within same period. iii) More generally, a DSP algorithm may use the sampled data from multiple periods, for instance, the Root Raised Cosine (RRC) filter \cite{RRC_paper} will introduce a convolution over multiple periods.
+Multiple sampling points may exist within one period~$T_{\rm{r}}$.
+Generally, types of linear data processing exist: i) directly choose one sampled data of each period as final data of this period, for instance, the sampling point near the peak of the envelope of measured state; ii) using the sampled data within one period to define the final data of this period, for instance, calculating the weighted averaging of all sampled data within the same period; and iii) generally, a DSP algorithm may use the sampled data from multiple periods, for instance, the root raised cosine (RRC) filter \cite{RRC_paper} introduces a convolution over multiple periods.

 For a DSP algorithm involving $N$ sampled data, the output data at the time corresponding to the $t_j$ sampling time could be